nabajyotimodak/GitHubAction-Integration-ECS/README.md

 "image": "793229168581.dkr.ecr.us-east-1.amazonaws.com/demoproject:GIT_COMMIT",

 ### Step-3
-Now create a Dummy Target group with out any targets, and also Create a default Application Load balancer by using this Dummy target group.
-After the LOad balancer gets provisioned, just save the DNS and save in a note pad.
+Now create a Dummy Target group (Instance type) with out any targets, and also Create a default Application Load balancer by using this Dummy target group.
+After the Load balancer gets provisioned, just save the DNS and save in a note pad.

 ### Step-4
-Now create an ECS cluster with EC2 based launching system, and in the autoiiscaling group create a new one with Amazon Linux 2 or any other, then Instance type as needed, and others as required.
+Now create an ECS cluster with EC2 based launching system, and in the auto-scaling group create a new one with Amazon Linux 2 or any other, then Instance type as needed, and others as required.
 In networking select the security group which opens all the ports for not facing any error or else dafault can be kept as no host port has been given.